 The Festival was established in 2001 to present an outdoor festival of high-quality original fine artwork and entertainment for the enjoyment of Tallahassee-area residents and visitors, while fostering the careers of local and regional artists.

 Today, the Festival remains artist-focused — celebrating creativity, accessibility, and community!
-Over 300 artists apply annually, but only 150 are selected through a careful jury process to showcase a balanced mix of fine and heritage art across a variety of mediums and price points.
+While hundreds of artists apply each year, our artists are carefully selected through a blind jury process to showcase a balanced mix of fine and heritage art across a variety of mediums and price points.
 With $10,000+ in awards, the Festival supports both emerging and established artists — many of whom call it one of their most important shows of the year.

 Heritage & Folk Art Addition